 - How do I apply electronically using www.grants.gov?

-The electronic submission of your proposal using www.grants.gov must be made by an official representative of your institution who is registered with www.grants.gov and is authorized to sign applications for Federal assistance—the Authorized Organization Representative (AOR).
+The electronic submission of your proposal must be done in www.grants.gov and only by an official representative of your institution who is registered with www.grants.gov and is authorized to sign applications for Federal assistance—the Authorized Organization Representative (AOR).
 Using www.grants.gov also requires that your organization have a DUNS number and a current registration with the System for Award Management (SAM).
 The process for SAM.gov and a DUNS number can take a month or more to complete.

 The DUNS Number is a unique 9 digit identification for each physical location of your organization and is free for all organizations required to register with the federal government for grants and contract.
 A DUNS Number can be obtained at www.sba.gov .